 As a result of the significant drop and volatility in world crude oil prices as a result of the COVID-19 outbreak and the corresponding OPEC+ oil price war, InPlay suspended its 2020 capital program after the capital program for the first quarter of 2020 was completed.
-On November 2, 2020, the Company announced that it was commencing a three well capital program in the Willesden Green area in the fourth quarter of 2020.
+The Company resumed its capital program in the fourth quarter of 2020.